ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

                 # do your logging logic only for rank0 worker.
             ...

-The interaction with the experiment tracking backend within the ``train_func`` has 4 logical steps:
+The interaction with the experiment tracking backend within the :ref:`train_func<train-overview-training-function>` has 4 logical steps:

 #.
 Set up the connection to a tracking backend
 #.
 Configure and launch a run